songwentong/WTKit/README.md

 }
 ```
 ## UIView + Xib
-create UIView(or subclass) from nib
+create UIView(or subclass) from nib,when you may want to use reusable UIView in xib file,you can use it, I suggest you use UITableViewCell instead of UIVIew,because it fix file's owner issue
 ```
 let myView:MyView = MyView.instanceFromXib()
 //create MyView instance from xib file